legalize-dev/legalize-nl/nl/BWBR0035791.md

 ### Annex 5, Summary of this Dutch Frequency Plan

-The Dutch Frequency Plan is special in an international sense in that it also indicates the assignment rules per band.
-Most countries publish these assignment rules in separate documents.
+This Dutch frequency plan, edition 2014 (NFP2014) is a fully revised decree document of the last National Frequency Plan, edition 2005 (NFP2005).
+More limited changes of the frequency table have been published, on an average half-yearly basis, as interim changes since the NFP2005.

 Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

-Tot 1 september 2017 zijn de frequentiebanden 182.792 – 184.504 MHz; 188 – 189.784 MHz; 195 – 196.792 MHz; 207.208 – 209MHz, voor zover betrekking hebbend op de allotments 6B, 7A, 8A en 9D, gekoppeld met de frequentiebanden 87.5 MHz tot 104.9 MHz en 526.5 kHz tot en met 1606.5 kHz en zijn deze banden bestemd voor:
+De in de eerste alinea bedoelde allotments hebben de volgende geografische beperkingen:

 ### Annex 4, Gebruikte afkortingen en begrippen / Abbreviations and terms

 ### Annex 5, Summary of this Dutch Frequency Plan

-This Dutch frequency plan, edition 2014 (NFP2014) is a fully revised decree document of the last National Frequency Plan, edition 2005 (NFP2005).
-More limited changes of the frequency table have been published, on an average half-yearly basis, as interim changes since the NFP2005.

 The main part of this decree is the frequency table (chapter 10).
 It contains an overview of present allocations, assignments and designations in the Netherlands.
 The chapters preceding the table provide an introduction, an explanation and background.

+The Dutch Frequency Plan is special in an international sense in that it also indicates the assignment rules per band.
+Most countries publish these assignment rules in separate documents.

 Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

 ### Annex 4, Gebruikte afkortingen en begrippen / Abbreviations and terms

 ### Annex 5, Summary of this Dutch Frequency Plan

-The Dutch Frequency Plan is special in an international sense in that it also indicates the assignment rules per band.
-Most countries publish these assignment rules in separate documents.

 This frequency decree 2014 implements several parts of the Dutch frequency policy as published in the radio spectrum policy memorandum 2005.